Evans-Mercy/capstone-1/src/main/java/com/pluralsight/README.md

 3. Displaying transactions
 4. Interactive Home Screen with menu options

+## Classes:
+1. Main
+    - Display menus
+    - Takes user input
+    - Creates transaction objects
+    - Stores transactions in an arraylist
+    - Saves to and reads from transactions.csv

+2. Transaction
+    - Represents one transaction record
+    - Holds:
+            - date, time, description, vendor, amount
+    - formats itself as a CSV line so you can save it easily

 Challenges & Solutions

 - Formatting the time - used 'DateTimeFormatter', & import the class.